Foamimi/Eldryn-Extended---HD-Quests/README.md

 4.)
 Download [WiZkiD Hagraven Clutter and Bones - HPP Patch](https://www.nexusmods.com/skyrimspecialedition/mods/49277?tab=files&file_id=201115&nmm=1).
 If you did not delete your downloads folder for Redoran, you may have this installed already.
 Select No to the MO2 pop-up if you receive one.
 On the right side of MO2 in the Downloads tab, type in "WiZkiD" and one file should appear.
 Double-click it to begin.
 In the FOMOD, select 2K and tick the High Poly Projectl patch, then press Install.
    - Install it under the name **[NoDelete] [03.004] WiZkiD Hagraven Clutter and Bones - HPP Patch**

 5.)
-Download [Fancy Sleeping Tree Replacer](https://www.nexusmods.com/skyrimspecialedition/mods/64255?tab=files&file_id=298401&nmm=1).
-In the FOMOD, select Purple, then press Next.
-Select ENB Light, then press Next.
-Select Leaves, then press Next.
-Select Add Patch, then presss Install.
+Download [Fancy Sleeping Tree Replacer](https://www.nexusmods.com/skyrimspecialedition/mods/64255?tab=files&file_id=371388&nmm=1).
+In the FOMOD, select Purple, ENB Light - Lower intensity, Leaves, Add Patch, then presss Install.
    - Install it under the name **[NoDelete] [03.005] Fancy Sleeping Tree Replacer**

 6.)
 Download [ElSopa - Carved Gildergreen HD](https://www.nexusmods.com/skyrimspecialedition/mods/33287?tab=files&file_id=127006&nmm=1).
 In the FOMOD, select Plain, then press Install.